THIS IS THE WORK OF GOD

 Therefore, when they found Jesus after the miraculous multiplication of bread, they said to Him, “What sign will You perform then, that we may see it and believe You?
 What work will You do?”
 (John 6:30 NKJV).

-Most times we also miss the revelation knowledge of the true Person and Nature of the Lord Jesus Christ in spite of seeing and receiving a miracle from Him.
-This is why our passion and prayer is mainly for the food which perishes – the earthly, material and fleeting things of this life.
+Most times, we also miss the revelation knowledge of the true Person and Nature of the Lord Jesus Christ despite seeing and receiving a miracle from Him.
+This is why our passion and prayer is mainly for the food that perishes – the earthly, material, and fleeting things of this life.

 When the religious men seeking Jesus only for another miracle asked Him, saying, “What shall we do, that we may work the works of God?”
 Jesus answered and said to them, “This is the work of God, that you believe in Him whom He sent.”
 (John 6:29 NKJV).

-Religious people are always seeking to appease, please, motivate or impress God with their performance or good works.
-Sadly, many people today have become too engrossed with doing “the works of God” that they neglect that which is most important and foundational.
+Religious people seek to appease, please, motivate or impress God with their performance or good works.
+Sadly, many people today have become too engrossed with doing “the works of God” that they neglect that which is most essential and foundational.

 20 For if our heart condemns us, God is greater than our heart, and knows all things.